May is certainly busy in Japan, with a whole flurry of festivals just in the first week!

 Kamogawa Odori

 Your final chance to see one of the city’s annual geisha performances, this show features geiko and maiko from the Pontocho area of Kyoto.
-In a small theater built specifically for this event and said to make it one of the most intimate of the shows.
-You can also choose tickets with or without maiko tea ceremony included.
+It takes place in a small theater built specifically for this event, which is said to make it one of the most intimate of the shows.
+You can choose tickets with or without a maiko tea ceremony included.

 Heijokyo Tempyo Sai Festival

 With a history dating back 1,300 years, this festival celebrates the days when Nara was the capital of Japan.
-There are re-enactments of imperial guards and a noble banquet, parades and children’s workshops — making it a great family event.
-There will be a market for the full three days.
-Lastly, keen photographers can enter their best shots to the festival competition.
+There are re-enactments of parades and children’s workshops — making it a great family event.

 Kanto events